 This position is subject to the collective agreement of TU Wien for workers and employees, employment group B1.
 The monthly salary is paid 14 times and the gross annual salary is approximately EUR 41 601,00.
-The candidate shall finish his work with a PhD thesis and will be provided all necessary support and time needed.

 Immediately.
 The position will remain open until filled.

 Please send a detailed CV to Viktor Sverdlov (firstname.lastname@example.org).
 There is no particular deadline for submitting an application and it will be assigned on a first come – first serve basis.

 Institute for Microelectronics (TU Wien), Vienna, Austria, Gußhausstraße 27-29, 1040